Skip to main content

 Click Test Connection to check that Superblocks can connect to the data source.

-If using Superblocks Cloud, add these Superblocks IPs to your allowlist (not necessary for On-Premise-Agent)
+If using Superblocks Cloud, add these Superblocks IPs to your allowlist (not necessary for Hybrid or Cloud-Prem deployments).

 After connecting successfully, click Create to save the integration.